AlexLav3/AlexLav3/README.md

 ![gif](assets/gif.gif)
 - Currently studying at 42Prague.
 - Focused on systems-level programming, digital forensics, and game development.
-- Learning C, C++, Unreal Engine, and Digital Forensics.
+- Learning Javascript, C, C++, Unreal Engine, and Digital Forensics.
 - Passionate about understanding how things work from the ground up.
 - Random facts: I have a cat, love coffee, and enjoy games with strategy and narrative depth.